 Field Field Name Start Len Field Type Definition Valid Choices or Examples 43 Integrated Pathway 173 1 Num Student admitted into an approved integrated pathway program, such as MI-BEST, TAACCCT and others.
-Codes 0 = No 1 = MI-BEST 2 = TAACCCT 3 = Other For assessment purposes, this code does not change once students have been admitted into an integrated pathway program.
-CANNOT BE BLANK 44 Cumulative Degree Hours Earned 174 5 Num Cumulative degree or certificate (non- developmental) hours earned.
-Include all hours earned towards a degree or certificate prior to the current semester, including hours transferred in that apply towards a degree or certificate.
+0 = No 1 = MI-BEST 2 = TAACCCT 44 Cumulative Degree Hours Earned 174 5 Num certificate (non- Include all hours earned towards a degree or certificate prior to the current semester, including hours transferred in that apply towards a degree or certificate.
 Include hours not requested for reimbursement, but exclude developmental hours.
-Example: 6.000, 06.00, 006.0, 0006., or 0.00 the decimal point must be included CANNOT BE BLANK 45 Math Placement Test 179 1 Char Test type used for Math placement.
+Example: 6.000, 06.00, 006.0, 0006., or 0.00 the decimal point must be included CANNOT BE BLANK 45 Math Placement Test 179 1 Char placement.
 Important for First-Time/ First-Year.
-Codes A = ACT B = SAT C = COMPASS D = ASSET E = ACCUPLACER F = SREB Math Readiness G = ACCUPLACER Next Generation X = Test Not Required (Not FTFY, NDS, DE/DC, over 21 years, Audit, etc.) CANNOT BE BLANK 46 Math Score 180 5 Num Score used for math placement Math placement test score from the test type indicated.
+A = ACT B = SAT C = COMPASS D = ASSET E = ACCUPLACER F = SREB Math Readiness G = ACCUPLACER Next Generation X = Test Not Required (Not FTFY, NDS, DE/DC, over 21 years, Audit, etc.) CANNOT BE BLANK 46 Math Score 180 5 Num Score used for math placement Math placement test score from the test type indicated.
 Example: 560 or 00560 or 0 no decimals For SREB: 00000 = Did not pass 00001 = Passed CANNOT BE BLANK

 Field Field Name Start Len Field Type Definition Valid Choices or Examples 47 English Placement Test 185 1 Char Test type used for English placement.
-Important for First-Time/ First-Year.
-Codes A = ACT B = SAT C = COMPASS D = ASSET E = ACCUPLACER F = SREB English Literacy G = ACCUPLACER Next Generation X = Test Not Required (Not FTFY, NDS, DE/DC, over 21 years, Audit, etc.) CANNOT BE BLANK 48 English Score 186 5 Num Score used for English placement English placement test score from the test type indicated.
+Important for First-Time/First-Year.
+48 English Score 186 5 Num Score used for English placement English placement test score from the test type indicated.
 (Example: 560 or 00560 or 0) no decimals For SREB: 00000 = Did not pass 00001 = Passed CANNOT BE BLANK 49 Reading Placement Test 191 1 Char Test type used for reading placement.
-Important for First-Time/ First-Year.
-Codes A = ACT B = SAT C = COMPASS D = ASSET E = ACCUPLACER G = ACCUPLACER Next Generation X = Test Not Required (Not FTFY, NDS, DE/DC, over 21 years, Audit, etc.) CANNOT BE BLANK 50 Reading Score 192 5 Num Score used for reading placement Reading placement test score from the test type indicated.
+Important for First-Time/First-Year.
+50 Reading Score 192 5 Num Score used for reading placement Reading placement test score from the test type indicated.
 (Example: 560 or 00560 or 0) no decimals CANNOT BE BLANK 51 Ever been Pell Eligible 197 1 Char Has student ever been Pell eligible?
-Even if student did not actually receive money.
-Codes Y = Student has been eligible for Pell at least one term while attending this college N = Student has never been eligible for Pell CANNOT BE BLANK 52 Complete-2- Compete (should never change) 198 1 Char Complete to Compete admission flag Codes R = Returning (readmitted) C2C student T = C2C transferring from another college X = Not a C2C student CANNOT BE BLANK
+Even if student did not actually receive money. $\overline{Y} = Student$ has been eligible for Pell at least one 52 Complete-2- Compete (should never change) 198 1 Char Complete to Compete admission flag